ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

   <img alt="Ghelamco-alert Cloudwatch Alarm" src="/img/2020-09-25-ghelamco-alert/h2-prop.PNG" width="auto" height="auto" target="_blank" class="image fit">
 </div>

-And this just works out of the box, even with a console to check you database.
+And this just works out of the box, it even comes with a console to check your database.

 #### Metrics

 Our application generates metrics to provide us with some data about our backend.
-This data is about the amount of snoozing-alerts, updating alerts, creating events and also a heartbeat which indicates that our RPI is still online and able to send a some data.
-We gather this data for 5 minutes inside our backend code and then we send this to AWS Cloudwatch, afterwhich we reset our data, and start collecting again.
-This way we have a dashboard which gets update every 5 minutes.
+We collect data and push it into AWS cloudwatch as metrics for:
+* Number of events added
+* Number of events update
+* Number of events cancelled
+* Number of alerts snoozed
+* Number of alerts started
+* Number of alerts stopped
+* A basic heartbeat

+This data is gathered continously when our application is running and gets pushed to cloudwatch metrics every 5 minutes.
+Afterwards we reset our data counters, and start collecting again.
+This allows us to create a dashboard which has datapoints every 5 minutes for all the metrics we defined.

 ##### AWS Cloudwatch

-This metric data gets send to AWS Cloudwatch where we can set up any dashboard we want with our data.
+The metric data gets send to AWS Cloudwatch where we can build any dashboard that we want with our data.

 <div style="text-align: center;">
   <img alt="Ghelamco-alert Metrics" src="/img/2020-09-25-ghelamco-alert/all-metric-data-graph.PNG" width="auto" height="auto" target="_blank" class="image fit">
 </div>

-This is specificaly handy if you want to visualise the data coming from you app.
-More importantly, if you want to be notified whenever the RPI has not sent a heartbeat for 3 times, AWS Cloudwatch generates an alarm state for us and sents us an email about the RPI not being able to connect to the internet anymore.
+This is especially usefull if you want to visualise the data coming from your application.
+We are also able to define cloudwatch alarms based on our custom metrics.
+We have created an alarm that triggers when our **RPI_BACKEND_STATUS** status metric is not received for 3 data points in a row.
+This means that after 15 minutes of not receiving this metric, the cloudwatch alarm will trigger and notifies us via email that the RPI is either down or disconnected from the internet.
+This enables us to respond quickly and take action to restore connectivity to the device.

 <div style="text-align: center;">